[If your question isn’t answered here then please do get in touch. Dave]

 Put your cursor over the corner of the image.
 You should see a little two-ended arrow appearing.
 On the keyboard press the ‘shift’ key and keep it pressed down.
 With the cursor still over the corner of the image left click keeping the mouse button held down whilst you drag the image to be the size you want it.
 Keeping the ‘shift’ key pressed down throughout this process keeps the dimensions of the cartoon the same – otherwise the image will look squashed and generally not very good.

-Can I post one of your cartoons on my blog?
+Can I post one of your cartoons on my blog or social media?

 Can licence holders use the cartoons on church websites?